-As of February 14, 2019, we had outstanding borrowings of \$1.1 billion.
-We expect to remain in compliance with our covenants under the Credit Agreement throughout 2019.
+As of February 13, 2020, we had outstanding borrowings under the Credit Agreement of \$422.5 million.
+We expect to remain in compliance with our covenants under the Credit Agreement throughout 2020.
 If our current cash flow projections prove to be inaccurate, we expect to be able to remain in compliance with such financial covenants by taking one or more of the following actions: issue debt and equity securities in conjunction with the acquisition of another business; issue equity in a public or private offering; request a modification of our covenants from our bank group; reduce distributions from our current distribution rate or obtain an equity infusion pursuant to the terms of the Credit Agreement.

-For a more detailed description of the Credit Agreement including the covenants and restrictions contained therein, please refer to Note 10 to our consolidated financial statements.
+For a more detailed description of the Credit Agreement including the covenants and restrictions contained therein, please refer to Note 10 to our consolidated financial statements in Part II, Item 8 "Financial Statements and Supplementary Data".